 The study used (n=85) respondents to collect data from five public secondary schools.
-Respondents included (n=45) students, (n=5) five ICT teachers, (n=) 25 classroom teachers, (n=5) five academic teachers and (n=5) five heads of schools.
-Academic teachers, ICT teachers and heads of schools were purposeful selected because it was expected that they possess relevant information regarding the availability of ICT tools and digital learning status at their schools.
-Furthermore, purposive sampling was used to obtain five heads of school, five ICT teachers and five academic teachers since the researchers believed that these specific participants had relevant information based on their work and responsibilities.
+Respondents included (n=45) students, (n=5) ICT teachers, (n=25) classroom teachers, (n=5) academic teachers, and (n=5) heads of schools.
+Academic teachers, ICT teachers, and heads of schools were purposefully selected because it was expected that they possess relevant information regarding the availability of ICT tools and the digital learning status at their schools.
+Furthermore, purposive sampling was used to obtain five heads of schools, five ICT teachers, and five academic teachers since the researchers believed that these specific participants had relevant information based on their work and responsibilities.
 A simple random sampling was used to obtain 25 classroom teachers involved in the study to collect quantitative data.